cmuellerrr/scarecrow/README.md

 scarecrow
 =========

 The HMD portion of Team Novo's mid-fidelity prototype.
-It receives command from a computer and displays the necessary images.
+It receives command from a computer and displays the necessary wireframes.

 ## Background